-While the priest read this, and I looking at Jason’s coffin through tears, it first occurred to me that I had led an evil and selfish life.
+While the priest read this, and I looked at Jason’s coffin through tears, it first occurred to me that I had led an evil and selfish life.
 That conviction came over me like a flood as I listened to those words, and marveled that the author considered God his friend and patron.
 Yet I had treated God with contempt, and was guilty of rebellion and only worthy of the death penalty.
-When he finished the Psalm, we all got up to leave and, as we walked to the cars, my sister Josie put a Bible in my hands and I took it home.
+When he finished the Psalm, we all got up to leave, and, as we walked to the cars, my sister Josie put a Bible in my hands, and I took it home.

 “In the first book, O Theophilus, I have dealt with all that Jesus began to do and teach, until the day he was taken up, after he had given commandment through the Holy Spirit to the apostles whom he had chosen.
 To them he presented himself alive after his passion by many proofs, appearing to them during forty days, and speaking of the kingdom of God.
-And while staying with them he charged them not to depart from Jerusalem, but to wait for the promise of the Father, which, he said, ‘you heard from me, for John baptized with water, but before many days you shall be baptized with the Holy Spirit.’”
+And while staying with them, he charged them not to depart from Jerusalem, but to wait for the promise of the father, which, he said, ‘you heard from me, for John baptized with water, but before many days you shall be baptized with the Holy Spirit.’”

 “After he said this, he was taken up before their very eyes, and a cloud hid him from their sight.
 They were looking intently into the sky as he was going….”

 These words were more than I could handle.
-So, after struggling to read further in what was an increasingly baffling story line, I gave up as the guests began to arrive.
+So, after struggling to read further in what was an increasingly baffling storyline, I gave up as the guests began to arrive.

 One of the guests was Father Bernard Rogan, the priest who had buried Jason, and we talked about people he knew at Citibank, but I did not know any of them.
 However, Fr.
-Rogan was an amiable man and he kept my attention throughout the reception.
+Rogan was an amiable man, and he kept my attention throughout the reception.
 At its conclusion, he invited me to come to the church, Little Flower, where Nancy and I had been married, to hear a sermon that he said that he had written just for me.
 I, of course, told him that I would be there, but without any real intention to go.
 I was worn out.
-However, after the reception, Josie and her husband, Phil, as well as Robert invited me to go with them to a Redskins football pre-season game.
+However, after the reception, Josie and her husband, Phil, as well as Robert, invited me to go with them to a Redskins football pre-season game.
 So I went.
 And when we returned, I crashed into a deep sleep.

-My mother told me, “Father Rogan was looking for you after Mass”.
+My mother told me, “Father Rogan was looking for you after Mass.”

 “But, lucky for you, he’s going to be doing the 10:30 Mass, as well.
 You have time to get ready and get there with Nancy”.